talen-c/talen-c.github.io/_posts/2013-02-20-New-Research-On-Dantrolene.markdown

 ---
 layout: post
-title: "New Research on Dantrolene""
+title: "New Research on Dantrolene"
 ---

 I noticed recently that a lot of the research on exon skipping has started to focus on a new, non-morpholine based compound named Dantrolene, which is currently FDA approved as a muscle relaxer.